pyzo/pyzo/pyzo/yoton/README.md

 Yoton is a Python package that provides a simple interface to communicate between two or more processes.

 **Yoton is ...**

   * lightweight
   * written in pure Python
   * without dependencies (except Python)
-  * available on Python version >= 2.4, including Python 3
+  * available on Python version >= 2.7
   * cross-platform
   * pretty fast

 Read [the docs](http://yoton.readthedocs.org)!